 There are so many anchovies to choose from at the supermarket.
 I always aim for the ones in a glass jar or in any packaging where I can actually see the fillets.
 I look for pristine, firm fillets, with their silvery skin or without, that look like an invitation to eat!
 For this recipe, I like the pure taste of fish simply packed in a neutral oil or olive oil and without excessive herbs or spices.

 Piquillo means 'little beak' in Spanish.
 Named for their shape, these peppers are sweet and come fire-roasted and peeled.
 The result?
 A luscious ready-to-eat red pepper with great texture.

 I like to put the cold, straight-from-the-fridge anchovies on the warm toast for a temperature contrast.

-Prepare the vinaigrette and anchovies: In a medium bowl, whisk together the olive oil, vinegar, parsley, garlic and 1 tablespoon of the oil from the jar of anchovies.
-Remove the anchovies from the jar and drain them on a paper towel.
-Place them in the vinaigrette, add the red pepper flakes and marinate for at least 20 minutes or up to 4 hours (refrigerated).
+Prepare the vinaigrette: In a medium bowl, whisk together the 4 tablespoons olive oil with the vinegar, parsley, garlic and 1 tablespoon of the oil from the jar of anchovies.
+Add the piquillo peppers, tomato and red pepper flakes to the vinaigrette, and marinate for at least 20 minutes or up to 4 hours (refrigerated).

 Preheat the oven to 350 degrees F.

-Prepare the toasts: Arrange the baguette slices in a single layer on a sheet pan and toast them in the oven until golden brown, 5 to 8 minutes.
+Prepare the toasts: Arrange the baguette slices in a single layer on a sheet pan, brush them with olive oil and toast them in the oven until golden brown, 5 to 8 minutes.
 Turn the slices over and toast for an additional 3 to 5 minutes, until they are dry and crunchy.

-Serve: Spread the butter on the toasts, top each toast with some piquillo peppers and then spoon on some tomatoes and vinaigrette.
+Serve: Spread the butter on the toasts, top each toast with the marinated peppers and tomatoes.
 Add 2 anchovy fillets on top, and drizzle with more vinaigrette.
 Season with flaky sea salt.
 Serve immediately.